Amgoth-Suresh/Exploratory-Data-Analysis-Using-Python-in-Hospitality-Domain/README.md

 - Add a `data_dictionary.md` describing all columns.
 - Provide sample outputs/figures in a `reports/` folder.

-## 🤝 Contributing
-Issues and pull requests are welcome.
-Please open an issue to discuss major changes first.

-## 📄 License
-Specify a license (e.g., MIT) or remove this section if private.

----

 **Author:** Amgoth Suresh
 **Notebook:** `hotels_analysis.ipynb`